 I always like to start the new year with a classic.
-The year-end slow down, and the colder weather makes me want to read something long and leisurely.
+The year-end slowdown and the colder weather make me want to read something long and leisurely.
 Tess of the D’urbervilles by Thomas Hardy was on my TBR all last year, but only in winter did I get into the mood for it.

 Still, I had some apprehensions.

 I kept getting stuck with the book’s extremely dry and verbose foreword.
-And then, impatiently, I stumbled upon some critical book reviews that condemned it as overly dramatic and that the character’s actions and reactions are not always believable.
-And worst of all – that it reinforces gender stereotypes.
+Then, impatiently, I stumbled upon some critical book reviews that condemned it as overly dramatic, that the characters’ actions and reactions are not always believable, and, worst of all, that it reinforces gender stereotypes.

 So, yes, there were reasons why I put off the book all last year.